AleIodi/AleIodi/README.md

 ## 🧑‍💻 About Me

 I'm a Software Architect specialist student (ITS Angelo Rizzoli, 2024–2026 edition) based near Milan, Italy.
-I've worked across the full stack — REST APIs with Node.js, mobile apps in Swift, backend services in Java/Spring Boot, and frontend SPAs with Angular and React.
+I've worked across the full stack — REST APIs with Node.js, mobile apps in Swift and Java, backend services in Java/Spring Boot, and frontend SPAs with React and Angular.
 I enjoy clean architecture, working in teams, and shipping things that actually run in production.

 - 🎓 Currently completing my **ITS Software Architect** program